prysm.polynomials#

 • m (int) – azimuthal order

-• r (numpy.ndarray) – radial coordinates
+• r (ndarray) – radial coordinates

-• t (numpy.ndarray) – azimuthal coordinates
+• t (ndarray) – azimuthal coordinates

 • norm (bool, optional) – if True, orthonormalize the result (unit RMS) else leave orthogonal (zero-to-peak = 1)